balena-labs-projects/sensor/README.md

 | TSL4531 | TAOS TSL4531 ambient light sensors | tsl4531 | 0x29 | Not tested |
 | VEML6070 | VEML6070 UV A light sensor | veml6070 | 0x38, 0x39 | Yes, works |

+There are different sensor search modes currently supported, and they are set using the `DETECT_SENSORS` service variable:
+- `I2C` (default) - Searches only the SMBus
   By default, the block searches for sensors on SMBus number 1 (/dev/i2c-1) however you can set the bus number (an integer value) using the `BUS_NUMBER` service variable.
+- `IIO_STRICT` - Skips the SMBus search and compares the names of all available iio devices to a list of supported ones.
+- `IIO` - Accepts every available iio device, even unverified ones.

 ### Publishing Data